Hrishikesh-CS50/project-ironhack-image-learning-classification-cnn/README.md

 - CNN performance is highly sensitive to architectural choices
 - Iterative experimentation leads to more robust models
 - Clean project structure improves research velocity

+Note: Jupyter notebook outputs are stripped automatically during commits for repository hygiene.
+This does not affect execution or evaluation.